halilbahar/beeyond/development-container/README.md

 # Dev Images

 This folder contains a docker-compose file for development.
-It start two containers: KeyCloak and PostgreSQL.
+It starts two containers: KeyCloak and PostgreSQL.

 ## PostgreSQL